jruels/elastic/labs/13-logstash/index.md

 After it's installed we have to configure it.

-Now open `/etc/logstash/conf.d/logstash.conf` in vi And edit to look like following
+Now create  `/etc/logstash/conf.d/logstash.conf` in vi And insert the following
 **Remember to change `<user>` to the correct value**
 ```json
 input {